Ontario-Tech-GDW/OTTER/Readme.md

 ## Overview

-The _OTTER_ toolit is a collection of libraries and tools that aims to aid educators in teaching graphics and other game programming concepts.
+The _OTTER_ toolkit is a collection of libraries and tools that aims to aid educators in teaching graphics and other game programming concepts.

 _OTTER_ has 3 important concepts: